-It is recommended that a designer (building designer, architectural designer) be hired prior to finding and interviewing a contractor for a house renovation.
+It is recommended that a designer (building designer, architectural designer) be hired prior to find and interviewing a contractor for a house renovation.

-When it is time to interview the contractors, the blueprints are ready and you have a better idea what to ask your contractor.
-A good designer will have a good idea of the construct-ability of the design and be able to ball-park the budget price to fit the renovation.
+When it is time to interview the contractors, the blueprints are ready and you have a better idea of what to ask your contractor.
+A good designer will have a good idea of the constructability of the design and be able to ballpark the budget price to fit the renovation.

 Interview, interview, interview!
 Get referrals, check the Better Business Bureau (BBB) and interview again.
 The most important step in the renovation process is choosing the right contractor for your renovations.

-You want someone who understands what you want, your vision and is willing to work with you each step of the way.
-The contractor is going to be a large part of your life for a good chunk of time; from a few weeks to a few months, depending on the scope of the project.
+You want someone who understands what you want, and your vision and is willing to work with you each step of the way.
+The contractor will be a large part of your life for a good chunk of time, from a few weeks to a few months, depending on the project’s scope.

 Some questions to ask any potential contractor: